Graphic Workshop Graphic Workshop PostScript Plugin

 Most of these are easy to resolve... depending to some extent upon your definition of "easy."

-1. Ghostscript isn't installed: You can determine whether Ghostscript has been installed on your system by lighting up Windows Explorer and looking in your Program Files folder for a subfolder called gs.
+1. Ghostscript isn't installed: You can determine whether Ghostscript has been installed on your system by lighting up File Explorer and looking in your Program Files folder for a subfolder called gs.
 If it's there, look inside it for a subfolder called gsX.XX, where the Xs will be digits representing the version number of Ghostscript in question.
 As of this writing, this folder would be called gs9.04.

 Note that this is also a quick way to determine which version of Ghostscript is installed on your system, should this issue arise.